grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/05 Community.md

 ## Contributing

 Interested in contributing to the k6 project?
-We're super-excited to have you! 🥳 There are multiple ways in which you could contribute to the project, you'll find some ideas below:
+We're super-excited to have you! 🥳 You can contribute to the project in multiple ways.
+You'll find some ideas below:

 - Report bugs and features.
-- Contributing to the development through open issues on Github If the issue is complex, it's usually a good idea to discuss your approach in the issue before you start writing code.
+- Contributing to the development through open issues on GitHub If the issue is complex, it's usually a good idea to discuss your approach in the issue before you start writing code.
 We have issues labeled as good first issue that have a limited scope.
 - Blog about k6.
 Contact us on [Slack](https://k6.io/slack/) if you would like your post to